 Often romanticized in stories like “White Fang” and “Game of Thrones,” the Siberian Husky is a beautiful, agile dog bred to pull a sled as part of a pack.
 With their wolf-like appearance, striking eyes and colors, and fluffy coats, Siberian Huskies are popular for many owners.
 These affectionate dogs are a beloved part of the family, but they have some behavioral quirks to consider before bringing one home.

 - Next on your reading list: How Long Do Huskies Live?
 (Average Lifespan Data & Facts)

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- The Inner Siberian Husky
+- 3 Little-Known Facts About Siberian Husky

-- Caring for the Siberian Husky
+- Temperament & Intelligence of the Siberian Husky

 - Things to Know When Owning a Siberian Husky: